Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Corn tortillas are naturally gluten-free, making many traditional taco dishes suitable.

-Always confirm ingredients, especially in sauces.
+Always check the contents, especially in sauces.

 Clear communication is helpful.
 Learn Spanish phrases for allergies like "Soy alérgico a..."